 Believe it or not, some of today’s heated jackets also feature USB-enabled pockets for charging various devices, as well as storing necessary items.
 So a key benefit is that you can charge your phone while it is in your pocket.

-These jackets are also lightweight, which means that they don’t add to the wearer’s burden if he or she is carrying heavy bags or items.
+These heated jackets are also lightweight, which means that they don’t add to the wearer’s burden if he or she is carrying heavy bags or items.

 4. How Long Do Heated Jackets Last?

-For example, if you have a lower quality battery and set the temperature to its highest setting, the jacket will not stay hot for very long, perhaps only a couple of hours.
+For example, if you have a lower quality battery pack and set the temperature to its highest setting, the jacket will not stay hot for very long, perhaps only a couple of hours.
 However, if you have a more powerful battery and keep the jacket on a low or medium setting, you should be able to get between 8 and 12 hours of heat out of it.

 For certain (not all), extended life batteries are available and some models require batteries to be purchased separately, which gives you the chance to buy the battery that best suits your specific needs.